 Physical therapy, occupational therapy, speech therapy, and surgery after excruciating surgery, Chandler’s infectious smile continued to light up a room.

-We made the difficult decision to move from our large home in Utah into a small three-bedroom apartment, the only home we could afford in the area, in order for our children to attend the A+ rated schools in Scottsdale.
+We made the difficult decision to move from our large home in Utah into an apartment, the only home we could afford in the area, in order for our children to attend the A+ rated schools in Scottsdale.

 Chandler worried about beginning seventh grade at a new school.
 Sad to leave his friends behind, he wondered if he would be able to find new friends in Scottsdale.
 I assured him that this was one of the very best schools in the state and I was positive it would be a great experience for him.